A Homeowner Is You

 - Final Fantasy VII has one which serves as a free inn, but as there's already one of those aboard the Highwind, it's really just for the bragging rights.

-- Terranigma allows you to buy an apartment if you max out a certain city's development.
-You can even buy furnishings, a bed for resting and a save point to put in it!
+- Terranigma allows you to buy an apartment if you max out Loire's development.
+You can even buy furnishings, a bed for resting and a Save Point to put in it!

 - In the Fable series, the primary means of earning money is house-flipping or renting out properties.
 Buying better furniture for your properties increases the homes' values and the occupants' standard of living, subsequently increasing the amount they pay you in rent.